microsoft/mssql-docker/windows/mssql-server-windows-developer/readme.md

 # mssql-server-windows-developer
-This Dockerfile helps developers to get started using teh latest SQL Server Developer Edition for Windows Containers.
-The file downloads and installs SQL Server vNext with the default setup parameters.
+This is the Dockerfile for the latest version of SQL Server Developer Edition for Windows Containers.

 ### Contents